How to Set Up Your YouTube Account for Language Immersion [Step-by-step guide]

 Some claim that it will further help YouTube to recommend target language content.

-However, some of you might prefer to change the language to your target language for added immersion.
+Some of you may also want to switch the language to your target language for added immersion.

 Here’s how you do it: